Joe Biden 'Does Not Believe' Police Should Be Defunded

 — Jennifer Epstein (@jeneps) June 8, 2020

-Ahead of Biden’s statement, President Donald Trump’s re-election campaign blasted the Democrat for failing to reject the “defund the police” movement.
+Prior to the Biden campaign’s statement, President Donald Trump’s re-election campaign blasted the former vice president for failing to reject the “defund the police” movement.

-“Defunding the police is exactly what this movement means,” Campaign Communication Director Tim Murtaugh told reporters in a conference call.
+“Defunding the police is exactly what this movement means,” campaign communications director Tim Murtaugh told reporters in a conference call.
 “Joe Biden is complicit in this and he does not have the strength to stand up to the extremists that are now calling the shots in the party and he would contribute to the chaos,”

-Biden’s statement comes as Black Lives Matter and other groups have called for the defunding and abolishment of police in the wake of the death of George Floyd, an African-American man who died in police custody in Minneapolis.
+The Biden campaign’s statement comes as Black Lives Matter and other groups have called for the defunding and abolishment of police in the wake of the death of George Floyd, an African-American man who died in police custody in Minneapolis.

 On Sunday, a veto-proof majority of the Minneapolis City Council announced that it would commit to a “police-free future.”